openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 git checkout ed60b90
 ```
 3. Download [coco.names](https://github.com/AlexeyAB/darknet/blob/master/data/coco.names) file from the DarkNet website **OR** use labels that fit your task.
-4. Download the [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) (for the YOLOv3 model) or [yolov3-tiny.weights](https://pjreddie.com/media/files/yolov3-tiny.weights) (for the YOLOv3-tiny model) file **OR** use your pretrained weights with the same structure.
+4. Download the [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) (for the YOLOv3 model) or [yolov3-tiny.weights](https://pjreddie.com/media/files/yolov3-tiny.weights) (for the YOLOv3-tiny model) file **OR** use your pre-trained weights with the same structure.
 5. Install PIL, which is used by the conversion script in the repo:
 ```sh
 pip install pillow